 If you do wish to splash out a little more on a private driver or some luxury tours, then of course the price will creep up, but it still won’t be as expensive as western prices!

-So if you’re still wondering is Chiang Rai worth visiting, then I’ve done a terrible job :P But, the answer is YES!
+So if you’re still wondering whether Chiang Rai is worth visiting, then I’ve done a terrible job :P But, the answer is YES!
 It’s one of the charms of northern Thailand and shouldn’t be skipped on any Thailand itinerary.

 I hope you’ve found this guide on the top things to do in Chiang Rai useful and if you’ve got any further questions or comments, then simply leave a comment below.

-For more help planning your trip to Thailand, check out these other guides we wrote:
+For more help planning your trip to Thailand, check out these other guides that we've written: